MatGrav/Mediapipe-Drowsiness-Recognition/README.md

 The algorithm works with the 2D image by computing, for each eye, the relative positions between the iris center and eye center both in horizontal and vertical components, which are then normalized by dividing by half of the height or width.
 During our tests, differences between these distances have been noticed between left and right eye, so we have chosen to compare the max value in each direction to threshold values — `X_THRESHOLD` or `Y_THRESHOLD` — which have been empirically chosen.

+Furthermore, to avoid false positives due to blinks, we introduced the variable `distracted_time` which indicates how long the driver has been distracted.
+It is then compared with `BLINK_DETECTION_SECONDS` and a warning message is printed when the value is reached.
+The constant is based on the average blinking time and allows to filter quick movements.
 ```python
 #Reporting for simplicity code regarding right eye only
 eye_gaze_2d_right = ((point_REIC[X] - r_eye_center[X])/(r_eye_width/2),